 Julian’s accepts PI and clinical instructions primarily on the Multi-Track.
 He has particular expertise in industrial injury claims including deafness as well as fatal accidents, PTSD and complex holiday claims.
 His clinical negligence expertise includes serious brain injuries, surgical negligence including damage to major internal organs, nerve damage claims, dental negligence and those which result in a substantial psychological element.
 A large number of his cases have been published by Lexis Nexis.
 He is happy to draft and advise on quantum and liability matters at any stage of the proceedings and has significant experience in the valuation of damages for multiple injuries following Sadler v Filipiak and another (2011) and also those involving PTSD and other psychiatric injury.
 Current and recent cases include:

-Willis v Sale Sharks v Allen (2019) – Clinical negligence.
+W v S v A (2019) – Clinical negligence.
 Issues included concussion/brain injury, duty of care, loss of earnings/loss of congenial employment.
 Represented the claimant (Lead by David Berkley QC).
 Settled shortly before trial.

 G v A & Ors (2019) Multitrack.
 Serious PI resulting from alleged assault by doormen at a popular evening venue.
 Respresenting the Defendant.
 Initial advice and drafting defence.
-Ongoing.
+Successfully concluded.